zerocracy/farm/README.md

 This class is supposed to be used everywhere, since it formats the text correctly for all possible output devices and messengers.

-## Radars

-There are a number of entry points, where users can communicate with our chat bots, they are all implemented in `com.zerocracy.radars.*` packages.
-Each bot has its own implementation details, because systems are very different (Telegram, Slack, GitHub, etc.).
-The common part is the `Question` class, that parses the questions and translates them to claims.

 ## Objects

 "Data-representing" objects stay in `com.zerocracy.pm` and `com.zerocracy.pmo`